tomilho1/FF6weaponTracker/README.md

 # FF6weaponTracker
 Tools and scripts to track and modify weapon data in Final Fantasy 6.
+These were written specifically for the development of my [FF6 Weapons Mod project](https://www.ff6hacking.com/forums/thread-4398.html).
 Requires node.js.

 # Scripts
 **In **scripts/path.txt**, write the path for your rom.**